fastmcp-me/pref-editor-mcp-server/README.md

 > Assumes an MCP compatible client is installed.

 Add the following configuration to the MCP server config file.
-For example, for Github Copilot Intellij Plugin, the config file is `~/.config/github-copilot/intellij/mcp.json`.
+For example, for the GitHub Copilot IntelliJ Plugin, the config file is `~/.config/github-copilot/intellij/mcp.json`.

 #### Docker